sadizobaer/news_app_instalogic/README.md

 This project is a starting point for a Flutter application.

+in this app we have used several packages
+1. package for firebase authentication and database
+  - firebase-core
+  - firebase-auth
+  - cloud-firestore
+2. package for screen management
+  - flutter screen-util
+3. package for state management
+  - get
+4. package for api client
+  - dio
+  - flutter-pretty-dio-logger

 A few resources to get you started if this is your first Flutter project:

 - [Lab: Write your first Flutter app](https://docs.flutter.dev/get-started/codelab)